JonasLauri/ai-python-learning-lab/README.md

 ## AI-Assisted Python Learning

 This repository documents my structured Python learning process — guided and supplemented by AI.
-It combines methodical study with real-time feedback, refactoring, and project-based exercises.
+It reflects the practical fundamentals I’ve mastered before moving into real scripting and project-based development.

-The goal is to build a strong foundation in Python for scripting, automation, and data engineering workflows.
+The goal: build a strong foundation for automation, scripting, and engineering workflows.

 ##

-### What I’ve Learned So Far
+### What I’ve recovered So Far

 #### Stage 1 — Core Python Fundamentals

-I’ve built the base layer of Python logic — the foundation every automation, data, and engineering workflow depends on.

 **Variables & Data Types**
-- Declaring and updating variables
+	•	Assigning and updating variables
-- Understanding mutability (lists, dicts vs strings, ints)
+	•	Mutability vs immutability (lists/dicts vs strings/ints)
-- Type conversion and inspection
+	•	Type conversion, casting, and inspection

 **Operators**
-- Arithmetic, comparison, logical, and assignment operators
+	•	Arithmetic, comparison, logical, assignment
-- Combining conditions using `and`, `or`, `not`
+	•	Combining conditions (and, or, not)
-- Membership and identity operators: `in`, `is`
+	•	Membership and identity (in, is)

 **Conditional Logic**
-- `if / elif / else` structures
+	•	if / elif / else branching
-- Nested and inline (ternary) conditions
+	•	Nested conditions
+	•	Inline (ternary) expressions
-- Truthy and falsy values
+	•	Truthy / falsy handling

 **Loops**
-- `for` and `while` loops for repetition
+	•	for and while loops
-- `break`, `continue`, `pass` for control flow
-- Looping through lists, ranges, and dictionaries
-- Using `enumerate()` and `zip()` effectively
+	•	Loop control: break, continue, pass
+	•	Iterating over lists, dictionaries, ranges
+	•	Using enumerate() and zip() for cleaner iteration

 **Data Manipulation**
-- Filtering and aggregating lists of dictionaries
+	•	Filtering and aggregating lists of dictionaries
-- Built-ins like `sum`, `len`, `max`, `min`, `round`
+	•	Using built-ins (sum, len, max, min)
-- List comprehensions and generator expressions
+	•	List comprehensions and generator expressions
-- Handling division safely (`ZeroDivisionError`)

-**Conceptual Additions**
+	•	Safe handling of division and edge cases

+**Functional Logic & Code Quality**
-- Using `lambda` and functional patterns (`max(..., key=...)`)
+	•	lambda expressions and functional patterns (key= usage)
-- Writing clean, refactored, and readable code
+	•	Writing readable, modular, refactored code
-- Building data-processing logic that resembles real analytics scripts

-Completed Exercise 3 – File Organizer Simulation
-- Practiced dictionary creation, list grouping, and dynamic structure building
-- Learned how to identify file types using string methods (endswith)
-- Reviewed conditional logic (if / elif / else) and basic case-style structures
-- Explored how to loop through dictionaries and format printed outputs

-**Functional Logic & Error Handling**
-- Built a clean text-processing function with proper structure.
-- Validated user input (empty check + numeric-only detection).
-- Used regex to remove punctuation and return lowercase word lists.
-- Practiced raising ValueError inside functions and handling errors cleanly at the call site.
-- Strengthened understanding of separating logic, validation, and error handling.
+	•	Separating logic, validation, and error handling
+	•	Building small functional components that mimic real automation tasks

 ##

-### Goals
-- Build a solid foundation in Python syntax and logic
-- Practice clean, readable, and reusable code patterns
-- Learn through AI-guided study and feedback loops
-- Prepare for automation and data analysis workflows
+#### Completed Exercises

+**Exercise — File Organizer Simulation**
+	•	Grouped files dynamically using dictionaries
+	•	Detected types using extension checks
+	•	Practiced conditionals and data shaping
+	•	Generated structured output
+	•	Strengthened dynamic data-structure thinking

+**Exercise — Text Processing Function**
+	•	Added validation with custom error messaging
+	•	Used regex to clean and normalize text
+	•	Split logic into validation → processing → output
+	•	Practiced raising/handling ValueError cleanly
+	•	Reinforced clean functional design

+##

+**Why This Repository Exists**
+	•	To record the fundamentals before moving into automation scripting
+	•	To document progression, not build a full project
+	•	To serve as a base reference for patterns I’ll reuse
+	•	To mark the completion of core Python logic

+##

+#### Next Steps

+Learning continues in new project repositories:
+	•	File I/O (reading/writing files)
+	•	Directory automation (organizing, renaming, scanning)
+	•	CLI-style scripts and arguments
+	•	Modular project structure
+	•	More advanced data processing logic

+I have already moved the Expense Tracker and other practice projects into separate repositories where the next learning phase will continue.

+##

+Status

+✔️ Core Python Fundamentals — Completed
+✔️ Functional Patterns & Error Handling — Completed
+✔️ Foundation Exercises — Completed
+➡️ Development continues in dedicated project repos